na-na-hi/renget/archive/hunt3r.md

  "So... why humans?"

- The question catches me offguard, breaking me off of my own thoughts.
+ The question catches me off guard, breaking the silence that I had started to get used to.
 I turn my head around slightly, & look at him, wordlessly asking him to repeat himself.

- Our eyes meet, & he becomes nervous, turning his eyes to the side "Why do you hunt them?
-What's so special about them?" he murmurs, unsure of himself.
-If he were not so close behind my back I would probably have not heard it.
+ He notices the doubt on my gaze & becomes nervous, turning his eyes to the side, it takes him a bit of time before he asks again "Why do you hunt them?
+What's so special about them?" he murmurs.
+If he wasn't so close behind my back I probably wouldn't have been able to hear it.

- Normally, I would've been annoyed by a question like that, or best case scenario have ignored it altogether.
+ Normally, I would've been annoyed by a question like that, or in the best case scenario I would've ignored it altogether.
 How could he ask such a question?
 Back when I saved his life he promised to do anything I asked as a thanks, how dare he doubt me so much as to question the motive of my quest?!
 I should've shunned him for it, or showed him where his place is!

  But...
 He's been so kind to me thus far, even if he's a coward he's been there for me every single time I needed him, got me out of dungeons when I fainted, given me berries when I was hungry, bailed me out of though spots multiple times, he even knows how to treat & sew a wound without even a little bit of pain.